Blosc/bcolz/RELEASING.rst

   https://github.com/Blosc/bcolz/wiki/Release-Notes

-* Send an announcement to the blosc, numpy list and python-announce lists.
+* Send an announcement to the bcolz, blosc, numpy list, pandas and python-announce lists.
 Use the ``ANNOUNCE.rst`` file as skeleton (or possibly as the definitive version).

 * Tweet about the new release and enjoy!